- Annually, smoking costs Minnesota nearly $3 billion in health care costs.1

 4Centers for Disease Control and Prevention.
 State Data Highlights 2006.
 Table 4.
 Smoking-Attributable Costs.
 Available at here (PDF).
 Accessed December 22, 2008.

 5ClearWay MinnesotaSM, Minnesota Department of Health.
-Minnesota Adult Tobacco Survey: Tobacco Use in Minnesota – 1999 to 2010.
-Minneapolis: 2011.
+Minnesota Adult Tobacco Survey: Tobacco Use in Minnesota – 2014 Update.
+Minneapolis: 2015.

 6Bauman K, et al. Effect of parental smoking classification on the association between parental and adolescent smoking.
 Addictive Behaviors.
 1990;15(5):413-22.